Obi-Wan Kenobi (miniseries): Other co-stars

 Additionally, Ming Qiu, a stunt performer from the Star Wars series The Mandalorian and The Book of Boba Fett, portrays Jedi Master Minas Velti during the Order 66 flashback, Grant Feely appears as Luke Skywalker, Anakin's son, and Anthony Daniels reprises his franchise role as C-3PO while Temuera Morrison appears as a homeless veteran clone trooper after playing the clones in previous Star Wars media.
-Ewan McGregor's daughter Esther-Rose McGregor plays Tetha Grig, a spice dealer that Kenobi encounters on the streets of Daiyu.
+Ewan McGregor's daughter Esther McGregor plays Tetha Grig, a spice dealer that Kenobi encounters on the streets of Daiyu.
 Dustin Ceithamer portrays the droid NED-B. Liam Neeson reprises his role as Qui-Gon Jinn, Obi-Wan's deceased master, in an uncredited cameo appearance.

 Production

 Background

 Disney CEO Bob Iger announced the development of several Star Wars standalone spin-off films in February 2013.
 Obi-Wan Kenobi was the overwhelming winner of a poll by The Hollywood Reporter in August 2016 that asked which Star Wars character deserved a spin-off film.
 Ewan McGregor, who portrayed Kenobi in the Star Wars prequel trilogy, had informally expressed willingness to reprise the role, which led to a formal meeting with Lucasfilm so the company could gauge his interest in returning to the character for a spin-off film.
 Development on such a film soon began, with Stephen Daldry entering talks to direct the project in August 2017.
 McGregor was set as a producer on the project.
 Daldry was expected to oversee the development and writing with Lucasfilm, and contacted Hossein Amini about writing the film.
 Amini joined the project in late 2017.

 In May 2018, the film was reportedly titled Obi-Wan: A Star Wars Story, with a plot involving Kenobi protecting a young Luke Skywalker on the planet Tatooine during tensions between local farmers and Tusken Raiders.
-Production on the film was expected to take place in Northern Ireland under the working title Joshua Tree, beginning in 2019 at Paint Hall Studios in Belfast once production on the final season of Game of Thrones ended in late 2018.
+Production on the film was expected to take place in Northern Ireland under the working title Joshua Tree, beginning in 2019 at Paint Hall Studios in Belfast once production on the final season of Game of Thrones (2011–2019) ended in late 2018.
 However, Disney cancelled their planned Star Wars spin-off films, including the Kenobi film, following the financial failure of Solo: A Star Wars Story (2018).
-Lucasfilm's focus changed to making series for the streaming service Disney+, such as The Mandalorian.
+Lucasfilm's focus changed to making series for the streaming service Disney+, such as The Mandalorian (2019–2023).
 In August 2018, McGregor said he had been asked about a Kenobi spin-off for "years and years" and was happy to be involved but said there were no plans for such a film at that time.
 He was interested in exploring the character in the time between his portrayal in the prequel films and that of Alec Guinness in the original trilogy, and wanted to see the story of "a man who's lost his faith" that could show how his version, who "always has a funny line to say or always seems to be calm and is a good warrior", becomes a "broken man" and has to get "back together again" to match Guinness's portrayal.